GEBIT/autoconfig-intellij-plugin/README.md

 ## How to use

 1. Go to `Tools -> Autoconfig -> Create Autoconfig File`
-2. Select the type of autoconfig you want to create
+2. Select the type of Autoconfig you want to create
 3. Create an Autoconfig file for your project
 4. Restart your IDE
-   Autoconfig automatically configures your IDE on restart
+5. Autoconfig automatically configures your IDE on restart

 ## Available settings